Ditch the DEET. Ward off mosquitoes, ticks, and other pests with a natural insect repellant: Cistus incanus.

 A Duke University scientist found that frequent and prolonged DEET exposure led to diffuse brain cell death and behavioral changes.
 His conclusion: stay away from products containing DEET.
 To be fair, most data on DEET’s toxic effects stem from reports of ingestion of the chemical.
 When you spray yourself with a DEET-based repellant, keep your mouth shut.

 Many chemicals have side effects both known and unknown.
 DEET is no exception.
-Here’s the real question: Why chance it — especially when all-natural herbal remedies are available.
+Here’s the real question: Why chance it — especially when you can use a natural insect repellant.

 Natural Insect Repellant That Works